University of Seychelles

-University of Seychelles, informally also called UniSey, is the primary institution of higher education in Seychelles.
-It was established on 17 September 2009.
+The University of Seychelles, informally also called UniSey, is the primary institution of higher education in Seychelles.

+History

+The university was established on 17 September 2009.
 There are three campuses: the main campus at Anse Royale, the Mont Fleuri campus offering education, communication, and technology programs, and the Ma Joie campus offering business programs.

-In 2014, the university announced a partnership for collaboration and student exchanges with Gibraltar, which is developing its own first university.
+In 2014, the university announced a partnership for collaboration and student exchanges with Gibraltar, which was developing its own first university.
 The university also participates in the Commonwealth of Learning and the Pan-African e-Network project.